firebase/firebaseui-web/README.md

 [List of supported country codes](javascript/data/README.md).
 If unspecified, the phone number input will default to the United States (+1).

+The countries to select can also be configured with `blacklistedCountries` or `whitelistedCountries`.
+It accepts either ISO (alpha-2) or E164 (prefix with '+') formatted country code.
+Invalid country code will be ignored.
+`whitelistedCountries` and `blacklistedCountries` cannot be specified at the same time.

 The following options are currently supported.
 Any other parameters will be ignored.